kylewhirl/DelayedMessage/README.md

 # Help
 ## How to Use
-The shortcut has many different options, but the easiest method is to choose Select Contacts -> Select your contacts -> Select date & time -> Type message -> Wait for the notification
+The shortcut has many different options, but the easiest method is to choose:
+* "Select Contacts" -> Select your contacts -> Select date & time -> Type message -> Wait for the notification

+After you have set up your message, you will receive a notification at the date and time you specified.
+When you click this notification, the text will be sent automatically.
 ## Date Examples
 You can format dates in many different ways.
 Some examples:
 * Today at 4 pm